DeterminateSystems/nix-installer/README.md

 ```

 Then copy `result/bin/nix-installer` to the machine you wish to run it on.
-You can also add `nix-installer` to a system without Nix using [cargo], as there are no system dependencies to worry about:
+You can also add the installer to a system without Nix using [cargo], as there are no system dependencies to worry about:

 ```shell
 # to build and run a local copy